2027 수특 영독연 5강 빈칸 채우기

 Exercise 2 기술 중심적 해결책에 대한 맹목적 신뢰의 문제점

-Still more fundamentally, such 'solutions' to ecological problems ignore the urgent need actually to reduce consumption (thereby, of course, spending less) and lock us into a collective mindset ― run by technoscience, financed by capital, and protected by state power ― which is a principal cause of the ____
+Still more fundamentally, such 'solutions' to ecological problems ignore the urgent need actually to reduce consumption (thereby, of ____ spending less) and lock us into a collective mindset ― run by technoscience, financed by capital, and protected by state power ― which is a principal cause of the problems.

 Exercise 3 동물 복지 법률에 대한 상충되는 견해

-But whether this kind of legislation is adequate lies at the heart of a key ____ between those who argue, in a legal context, for the promotion of animal welfare and those who argue for the promotion of animal rights.
+But whether this kind of legislation is adequate lies at the heart of a key debate between those who argue, in a legal context, for the ____ of animal welfare and those who argue for the promotion of animal rights.

 Exercise 4 고대 그리스의 교육

-It is important to note that a close relationship between student and teacher was ____ seen as essential: "advanced education involved a deep and absolutely personal bond between teacher and pupil, a bond in which ... emotion, if not passion, played a considerable part."
+It is important to note that a close relationship between student and teacher was consistently seen as essential: "advanced education involved a deep and absolutely personal bond between teacher and pupil, a bond in ____ ... emotion, if not passion, played a considerable part."

 Exercise 5 지나친 인정 욕구의 원인

-The search for ____ has its own challenges.
+The ____ for approval has its own challenges.

 Exercise 6 동기 부여에 대한 연구

-Motivation has an extensive history ____ academic research.
+Motivation has an extensive history in academic ____

 Although this conclusion was drawn by observing ____ running a maze to achieve a food reward ― with speed increasing as distance to the food decreased ― it is nevertheless useful in seeking to explain goal pursuit in humans.

-In the sports context, athletes are often observed to give ____ last push' as they complete a given event, and this is also often a feature both of others' efforts to motivate them despite their fatigue, and of their own self-talk.
+In the sports context, athletes are often observed to give 'one last push' ____ they complete a given event, and this is also often a feature both of others' efforts to motivate them despite their fatigue, and of their own self-talk.

 Exercise 7 충동적 행동의 원인